• Skip to main content

 Find it: Bookshop | Amazon

-The Manga Classics series includes more than just Shakespeare, but that is all I'm able to recommend here, having not looked at the others.
-The Shakespeare adaptations are pretty useful, actually.
+The Manga Classics series includes more than just Shakespeare and the Shakespeare adaptations are surprisingly useful.
 Each one includes the full, original text and while of course nothing is a substitute for seeing a live performance, these books offer young readers an accessible alternative to reading the scripts.
 Note: be sure to look for the full original text versions and not the "modern English" manga versions.
 Ages 10 and up.

 Middle Grade Shakespeare Adaptations